"...the core of this man was the utter madness and coldness brought about by extreme rationality."

 From "The Three Body Problem," book 1 of "The Dark Forest" trilogy by Cixin Liu

 I've been up half the night engrossed in Cixin Liu's "Three Body Problem" (translated from Mandarin).
-The ideas are sophisticated but the presentation gives me the kind of thrill I got from comic books in pubescent times- there would be a cool idea expressed in hand-made print, with a riveting image above, then a blast of action, then turn the page for the next cool idea.
-My parents feared that I would spend my life reading comic books.
+The ideas are sophisticated but the presentation gives me the kind of thrill I got from comic books in pubescent times- where I would grove on a cool idea expressed in hand-made print with a riveting image above, then an action sequence, then the next cool idea.
+My parents feared I would spend my life reading comic books.
 Sadly, that is exactly what I've done.
-Dawn approaches, and there are too many "Dark Forest" ideas spilling out of my head to fit into a "Theory of the day" format (as my altered ego D.L. calls it @ https://laskenlog.blogspot.com/).
+Dawn approaches, and there are too many "Dark Forest" ideas spilling out of my head to fit into a "Theory of the day" format (as my altered ego D.L. calls it @ https://laskenlog.blogspot.com).
 I'll just throw out this question from the book:

 "Can the stability and order of the world be but a temporary dynamic equilibrium achieved in a corner of the universe, a short-lived eddy in a chaotic current?"

 Though the novel is packed with exciting ideas, I think some of Liu's stylistic skills may not be expressed well in the English translation.
 Regarding plot, it should be safe to reveal that Trisolarans, invaders from space who are fleeing a (celestial) three-body problem, have seeded earth with Sophons, super-computers made from single protons, which spy on humanity and mess up the calculations of the world's top physicists so that none of their theories can be confirmed, not unlike what is happening now with dark matter.
 The physicists conclude that they don't know anything about the universe and several commit suicide.